Repository of Initiatives

 Trainings, Workshops, & Presentations

 The Title IX Office offers a suite of trainings, workshops, and presentations that provide consistent, yet customized, learning experiences for all members of the Harvard community.
 More than 15,000 students, faculty, and staff at Harvard participated in in-person programming from 2018-2020.
-You may learn about and request trainings by visting our website's Training page.
+You may learn about and request trainings by visiting our website's Training page.

 Prevention in Action: Bystander Intervention Education for Employees